Table of Contents

 - The Role of Eicosanoids in Allergic Reactions

-Substance Class and Structure of Arachidonic Acid
+Substance Class and Structure

 The hydrocarbon atoms of the chain are linked by single and double bonds.
-Each of the carbon atoms that are part of the double bond has only three binding partners and therefore, is not completely saturated with H atoms.
+Each of the carbon atoms that are part of the double bond has only 3 binding partners and therefore, is not completely saturated with H atoms.
 These are called unsaturated fatty acids.
 Arachidonic acid consists of 20 carbon atoms and 4 double bonds (C20:4), which take on the spatial configuration of a trapezoid.
 These are cis double bonds.

-- The cell is activated by mechanical trauma
+- Cell activation by mechanical trauma

 - Other physical perturbations